Dr Sarah Bulmer

-I teach modules on humanitarian intervention and the politics of war.
-I have a particular interest in combining critical pedagogical techniques and in exploring the relationship between education and critical civic engagement.
+I teach modules on global politics, humanitarian intervention, and war and society.
 My aim is to encourage and enable students to engage in independent critique of the world around them and to develop confidence in using their own voice to engage with political issues.

 Queering the Military: Sexuality in the Armed Forces

-The Military Afterlives project aims to find out how veterans, and their families, experience the transition out of the military and back into civilian life.
-The project has been developed in collaboration with members of the veteran community and we are currently conducting interviews across the South West of England.
-Military Afterlives is funded by Volkswagen Foundation.
+Funded by Volkswagen Stiftung (2015-2021) the Military Afterlives project explores how veterans, and their families, experience the transition out of the military and back into civilian life.
+The project was developed in collaboration with members of the veteran community and we conducted life story interviews with 49 veterans and family members in the south west of England.

 Dr Sefina Dogo (University of Exeter) '‘Exploring the Impact of Gender Integrationist Policy in the Nigerian Military’ (2015- 2017)

-Dr David Jackson, Postdoctoral Research Associate on ‘Military Afterlives’ project (funded by Volkswagen Foundation 2018-19) and Stories in Transition project (funded by AHRC 2021-present)
+Dr David Jackson, Postdoctoral Research Associate on ‘Military Afterlives’ project (funded by Volkswagen Foundation 2018-19) and Stories in Transition project (funded by AHRC 2021-2023)

-Dr Caroline Micklewright, Postdoctoral Research Associate on ‘Military Afterlives’ project (funded by Volkswagen Foundation 2021-present)
+Dr Caroline Micklewright, Postdoctoral Research Associate on ‘Military Afterlives’ project (funded by Volkswagen Foundation 2021-2022)

-Dr Godfrey Maringira, Postdoctoral Fellow ‘Menace of Peace?
-African army deserters in exile in South Africa’ (University of the Western Cape, funded by Volkswagen Foundation 2015-present)
+Dr Godfrey Maringira, Postdoctoral Fellow (University of the Western Cape, funded by Volkswagen Foundation 2015-2021)